Reservations

 Fronting Lakeside Avenue, in the middle and on one corner of the block where the New Hotel Weirs had stood, the Half Moon Tea Room restaurant and Korner Kubbard general store make their first aerial photographic appearance.

 Freight spur (track #4).
-The Weirs Cafe is seen under construction, with the Lady of the Lake steamer docked alongside.
+The Weirs Cafe is seen under construction, extending from the Second Weirs Beach Train Station, with the Lady of the Lake steamer docked alongside.

 Although the focus of the photographer’s attention in this photo is the driver and passenger of a small boat, it is more interesting for what can be seen in the background.
 One can see here an opening under the freight house loading platform that is wide enough for freight cars.
 Underneath the freight house on the right, a doorway can be seen, where freight could be delivered to the basement of the Weirs Cafe, and then on to the Mount Washington steamer.